wztech0192/change-request-tracker/README.md

 1. Install Git
 2. Install Node.js, npm, and yarn
-3. Install AdonisJS
+3. Run `npm i -g @adonisjs/cli` command to install AdonisJS cli
 4. Install XAMPP for local server
-5. Pull the project from GitHub using the command `git clone https://github.com/weijie0192/change-request-tracker`
+5. Clone the entire project directory from GitHub using the command `git clone https://github.com/weijie0192/change-request-tracker`
+6. Create .env file
-6. Open server directory, then run the command `npm install` to install dependencies.
+7. Open server directory, then run the command `npm install` to install dependencies.
 Perform same instruction again under client directory
-7. Open XAMPP and click start button for Apache and MySQL module.
+8. Open XAMPP and click start button for Apache and MySQL module.
 Then click Admin button under MySQL row to browse phpMyAdmin
-8. Under the phpMyAdmin site, create a new database and name it `crt_capstone`
+9. Under the phpMyAdmin site, create a new database for the project
-9. Return to server directory and run the command `adonis migration:run` to generate database tables
+10. Return to server directory and run the command `adonis migration:run` to generate database tables
-10. After migration, run the command `adonis seed --files='DefaultSeeder.js'` to generate default Developer account.
+11. After migration, run the command `adonis seed --files='DefaultSeeder.js'` to generate default Developer account
-11. Open server directory, then run the command line `adonis serve --dev` to deploy dev server
+12. Open server directory, then run the command line `adonis serve --dev` to deploy dev server
-12. Open client directory located in main, then run the command line `npm run serve` to start local client-server
+13. Open client directory located in main, then run the command line `npm run serve` to start local client-server
 14. To visit the project website, enter the URL `localhost:8080` in any modern browser.
 15. Login default account with the email `no-reply@rsicrt.com` and password `weijie0192`